jgph91/Location-for-a-videogames-office-in-NYC/README.md

 - Google API.ipynb -> coordinates of kindergartens, clubs, vegan food and Starbucks in New York.
 - PyMongo.ipynb -> coordinates of the offices.
 - Main.ipynb ->  map showing all the coordinates and the final location for the new office.
+- requirements.txt -> modules required to run the program
-- src/functions.py -> auxiliar functions
+- src -> folder which contains the auxilar functions
+- input -> zip containing the offices info
 ​